Audit Committee

 • reviewing the Company’s procedures for detecting fraud, and its systems and controls for the prevention of bribery;

-• reviewing and considering the Annual Report and financial statements to ensure that it is fair, balanced and understandable and advising the Board on whether it can state that this is the case.
+• reviewing and considering the Annual Report and financial statements to ensure that they are fair, balanced and understandable and advising the Board on whether it can state that this is the case.

 External audit